input-output-hk/ouroboros-leios/Logbook.md

 nodes to validate the block diffusion latency, possibly from a benchmark cluster, like the recent data shared by Brian, as mainnet might take too long.

+### Rust simulation

+Still working on visualization, updated the output to make it easier to track latency of requests

 ## 2024-10-31